Flexible electronics: OLED displays

-Organic light-emitting diodes (OLEDs) are normally used instead of a back-light for flexible displays, making a flexible organic light-emitting diode display.
+Organic light-emitting diodes (OLEDs) are generally used instead of a back-light for flexible displays, making a flexible organic light-emitting diode display.

 Flexible batteries

 Flexible batteries are batteries, both primary and secondary, that are designed to be conformal and flexible, unlike traditional rigid ones.

 Automotive circuits

-In the automotive field, flexible circuits are used in instrument panels, under-hood controls, circuits to be concealed within the headliner of the cabin, and in ABS systems.
+In the automotive field, flexible circuits are used in instrument panels, under-hood controls, circuits to be concealed within the headliner of the cabin, as well as in ABS systems.

 Printers

-In computer peripherals flexible circuits are used on the moving print head of printers, and to connect signals to the moving arm carrying the read/write heads of disk drives.
+In computer peripherals, flexible circuits are used on the moving print head of printers and to connect signals to the moving arm carrying the read/write heads of disk drives.

 Solar cells

 Flexible, thin-film solar cells have been developed for powering satellites.
 These cells are lightweight, can be rolled up for launch, and are easily deployable, making them a good match for the application.
 They can also be sewn into backpacks or outerwear, among many other types of consumer-oriented applications.

 The growing markets related with flexible and/or portable electronics, such as for self-powered IoT systems, have driven the development of bendable thin-film photovoltaics (PV) in view of enhancing the energetic autonomy of such off-grid devices.
 It has been shown that this class of PV technologies is already capable of reaching high solar-to-electricity efficiencies, at the level of rigid wafer-based solar cells, particularly when integrated with effective light-trapping structures.
 Such photonic schemes allow high broadband absorption in the thin PV absorber materials, despite their reduced thickness required for mechanical bendability.